 In 1997, D12 released The Underground E.P.

-In 1997, Eminem developed Slim Shady and recorded his debut EP, the Slim Shady EP.
+In 1997, Eminem developed his Slim Shady alter ego and recorded the Slim Shady EP, released that winter by Web Entertainment.

-On March 9, 1998, Eminem was signed to Aftermath and Interscope.
+On March 9, 1998, Eminem signed to Aftermath and Interscope.

-In March 1998, Hip-hop magazine The Source featured Eminem in its "Unsigned Hype" column.
+In March 1998, Eminem was featured in hip-hop magazine The Source in its "Unsigned Hype" column.

-In 1998, Eminem appeared as an extra in Korn's "Got the Life" music video, where he gave the band a demo tape.
+In 1998, Eminem appeared as an extra in the Korn music video for "Got the Life", during which he gave the band a demo tape.

 On June 14, 1999, Eminem married Kim Scott.